Shekhar17/Shekhar_SeleGrid/README.md

 12. Capture screen shots for failed testcases.
 13. Implicit and Explicit waits are considered for Windows to Load and Webelement to load.
 14. Maven is configured in such a way that will run different testNG.xml provided at run time.
+15. Also you can run the project by creating docker containers

 ## Pre-requisite